unfoldtoolbox/Unfold.jl/docs/src/tutorials/lm_mu.md

 using Unfold
-using UnfoldMakie, CairoMakie # for plotting using UnfoldSim
+using UnfoldMakie, CairoMakie # for plotting using UnfoldSim using DisplayAs # hide

 nothing # hide
 ```

 ## Load Data
+We'll start with some predefined simulated continuos EEG data.
+We have 2000 events, 1 channel and one condition with two levels
 ```@example Main
 data, evts = UnfoldSim.predef_eeg()
 nothing # hide